Knowledge Centre

 - The Bailiff should cease to be President of the Assembly.

-The report did not find favour in the Assembly and none of these recommendations on the constitution of the Assembly were implemented.
-However, its recommendations on the government and on many other matters were largely implemented and subsequently the role of Senator has been abolished and a more even distribution of seats per elector has been established.
+The report did not find favour in the Assembly, and none of these recommendations on the constitution of the Assembly were implemented.
+However, its recommendations on the government and on many other matters were largely implemented and subsequently the role of senator was abolished, although now reinstated, and a more even distribution of seats per elector has been established.

-While legislation is important in determining how a political system works, custom and practice and personal preferences also play a significant part.
-To understand the Jersey system in practice it is helpful to note some key issues arising from the general election in June 2022 and the subsequent constitution of the States Assembly.
+While legislation is important in determining how a political system works, custom, practice and personal preferences also play a significant part.
+To understand the Jersey system in practice, it is helpful to note some key issues arising from the general election in June 2022 and the subsequent constitution of the States Assembly.

-The turnout in the general election was very low at 41.7%, a fall of nearly two percentage points from the figure in the previous election and well below the target of 50% that had been set by the States Assembly.
-Turnout in Jersey general elections has consistently been among the lowest of all jurisdictions.
+The turnout in the 2022 general election was very low at 41.7%, a fall of nearly two percentage points from the figure in the previous election and well below the target of 50% that had been set by the States Assembly.
+Turnout in Jersey general elections has consistently been among the lowest of all OECD jurisdictions, roughly 30% below the average.

-Of the 12 constables, eight were elected unopposed all of whom therefore had to face an election against “none of the above”.
-In two of the constituencies there was an organised campaign for “none of the above” which secured votes of 43% and 27%.
-11 of the constables were elected as independents and one as a representative of a political party although on taking office he resigned from that party.
+Of the 12 constables, eight ran unopposed, and therefore had to face an election against “none of the above”.
+In two of the constituencies, there was an organised campaign for “none of the above”, which secured votes of 43% and 27%.
+11 of the constables were elected as independents and one as a representative of a political party, from which he resigned on taking office.

-All of the nine new deputy constituencies had contested elections, a total of 76 candidates for the 37 seats.
+All of the nine new deputy constituencies had contested elections, a total of 76 candidates competing for 37 seats.
 The successful candidates were made-up as follows –

 - 24 independents